bluekvirus/Stage.js/implementation/HOWTO.md

 * Categorization before abstraction.
 * Separate, Reuse and Pipeline.
 * Cleaner method signature.
 Options as a single object parameter.
 * Events for collaborations instead of APIs.
-Promises for asynchronise operations instead of callbacks.
+Promises for asynchronous operations instead of callbacks.

 Start with user requirements/stories and focus on serving the customers' need.
 Use the 80/20 rule to pick out important features/functionalities and implement them first.
 Gradually refine code and documentation later.
 Remember to write down **why** before **how** in the code comments. !FOCUS!

 ####GUI
 * Concision - exact but nothing more
-* Expressive-ness - allow useful possibilities be deducted
+* Expressiveness - allow useful possibilities be deducted
 * Ease - low mnemonic load on commands, control sequence
 * Transparency - low mnemonic load in user's mind for keeping track of states/layers of task at hand
-* Scriptability - batch-able, automate-able
+* Script-ability - batch-able, automate-able

 ###C. Change log